-Cost of revenues also includes our operations and support departments' costs.
+Cost of revenues also includes our operations and support department costs.
 The operations department is responsible for production management such as planning, procurement, supply chain, production methodologies, and machinery planning, logistics management and manufacturing support to our contract manufacturers, as well as the quality assurance of our products.
 Our support department provides customer and technical support at various levels through our call centers around the world as well as second and third-level support services which are provided by support personnel located in our headquarters.
-Our full-time employee headcount in our operations and support departments has grown from 106 as of June 30, 2015 to 175 as of June 30, 2016, to 244 as of December 31, 2016, and to 348 as of December 31, 2017.
+Our full-time employee headcount in our operations, production and support departments has grown from 175 as of June 30, 2016, to 244 as of December 31, 2016, to 348 as of December 31, 2017 and to 663 as of December 31, 2018.